okta/okta-sdk-dotnet/MIGRATING.md

 ### Enums

-In this initial beta version, enums are not supported and they were converted to strings.
-This is because if in the future the API adds a new value for that enum the SDK will fail in runtime until a new version is released with the latest changes.
-We will continue iterating this feature in order to provide the best experience possible.
+In the initial beta version, enums are not supported and have been converted to strings.
+This is due to the potential for the future introduction of new values that cause runtime failures which would require the release of a new version.
+We will continue iterating in order to provide the best experience possible.

 ### Features parity